naacl-org/naacl-2021-website/_pages/participants.md

 - application fee payment receipt

 You may also bring other documentation that will help you answer the interviewer’s questions.
 The interviewer is particularly interested to establish:
 - The purpose of your trip.
-See question (5).
+See the previous question.
 You may also be asked to bring your CV.
 - Your intent to depart the United States after your trip.
 You may wish to show your return ticket, and evidence of your work and family responsibilities outside the U.S.
 - Your ability to pay all costs of the trip.
 You may wish to show your bank statement, or evidence of travel grants or sponsorships, etc.
 Your U.S. stay address.
 You may wish to bring your hotel booking information.